Russia–Ukraine gas disputes: Dispute of 2005–2006

 The supply was restored on 4 January 2006, after the preliminary agreement between Ukraine and Gazprom was settled.
 A five-year contract was signed, although with prices set for only six months.
 According to the contract, the gas was sold not directly to Naftohaz, but to the intermediary Russian-Swiss company RosUkrEnergo.
 The price of natural gas sold by Gazprom to RosUkrEnergo rose to $230 per 1,000 cubic metres, which, after mixing it in a proportion of one-third Russian gas to two-thirds cheaper supplies from Central Asia, was resold to Ukraine at a price of $95 per 1,000 cubic metres.

 The parties agreed to raise the tariff for transit from US$1.09 to US$1.60 per 1,000 cubic meters per 100 km; this applied not only to the transit of Russian gas to Europe, but also Turkmen gas through Russia to Ukraine.
 On 11 January 2006, Presidents Vladimir Putin and Viktor Yushchenko confirmed that the conflict had been concluded.

-One possible reason for this conflict is the more pro-European Union-style approach after EU's European Neighborhood Policy and the new "orange" government of Ukraine in 2004-2005.
-Russia disagreed, stating they did not want to subsidize former Soviet republics.
-In 2022 former Gazprom director Igor Volobuyev stated that he was personally responsible for engineering the 2005-2006 crisis which was triggered by pro-European orientation of the Yuschenko government.

-Volobuyev explained that his team created and distributed narratives in which Ukraine was bankrupt, constantly stealing Russian gas, unreliable and corrupt, while its gas distribution network was damaged beyond repair.
-These campaigns, based on completely invented stories or distorted facts, were coordinated by Alexey Miller and Alexey Gromov from the Russia's president administration.
-Their success was measured by the creation of pipelines bypassing Ukraine (Nord Stream, Turkish Stream).